falconrr/LING-L545/03_Disambiguation/RestrepoTagger03.md

     return load_conllu(_file)
   File "conll17_ud_eval.py", line 170, in load_conllu
-    raise UDError("There are multiple roots in a sentence") __main__.UDError: There are multiple roots in a sentence
+    raise UDError("There are multiple roots in a sentence") __main__.UDError: There are multiple roots in a sentence`

 Clearly, more expertise is needed to create an acceptable CoNLL-U file for the evaluation script.
-Thus, no further attempts ensued.

-In conlusion, the UDPipe tagger produced the most accurate performance of the two programs compared.
-In the future, there is a need for more command on python and UDPipe.
+With the help of the instructor, the python `txttoconll.py` was modified and this error was surpassed.
+Thus, a new attempt was made.
+This time with an appropiate CoNLL file.
+However, the following error appeared:

+`falconrr@FalconRR:~/IU_OneDrive/OneDrive_Intro_ to_CL/Disambiguation/tools$ python3 conll17_ud_eval.py --v fi_tdt-ud-test.conllu fintag2.conllu
+Traceback (most recent call last):
+  File "conll17_ud_eval.py", line 220, in load_conllu
+    head_id = int(columns[HEAD])
+ValueError: invalid literal for int() with base 10: '_'

+During handling of the above exception, another exception occurred:

+Traceback (most recent call last):
+  File "conll17_ud_eval.py", line 506, in <module>
+    main()
+  File "conll17_ud_eval.py", line 484, in main
+    evaluation = evaluate_wrapper(args)
+  File "conll17_ud_eval.py", line 458, in evaluate_wrapper
+    system_ud = load_conllu_file(args.system_file)
+  File "conll17_ud_eval.py", line 453, in load_conllu_file
+    return load_conllu(_file)
+  File "conll17_ud_eval.py", line 222, in load_conllu
+    raise UDError("Cannot parse HEAD '{}'".format(columns[HEAD]))
+__main__.UDError: Cannot parse HEAD '_'`

+Since NLTK only does tagging of POS, no head and label were produced with the script.
+Such elements are required by the evaluation script.
+Doing a brief Web research, it appeared that CoreNLP can generate an appropriate CoNLL-U file to be evaluated.
+However, it must be noted that there is no Finnish language model in CoreNLP.
+As a result, a final attempt was made using CoreNLP.
+A CoNLL-U file was generated and the output was submitted to the evaluation script.
+Again, an error appeared:

+`falconrr@FalconRR:~/IU_OneDrive/OneDrive_Intro_ to_CL/Disambiguation/tools$ python3 conll17_ud_eval.py --v fi_tdt-ud-test.conllu finCoreNLP.conllu
+Traceback (most recent call last):
+  File "conll17_ud_eval.py", line 506, in <module>
+    main()
+  File "conll17_ud_eval.py", line 484, in main
+    evaluation = evaluate_wrapper(args)
+  File "conll17_ud_eval.py", line 463, in evaluate_wrapper
+    return evaluate(gold_ud, system_ud, deprel_weights)
+  File "conll17_ud_eval.py", line 404, in evaluate
+    "".join(system_ud.characters[index:index + 20])
+__main__.UDError: The concatenation of tokens in gold file and in system file differ!
+First 20 differing characters in gold file: 'TaasteatteriinTänään' and system file: 'KävelyreittiIIIJääll'`

+Error appeared to be produced due to a unicode formatting.
+Thus, no further testings were attempted.

+In conlusion, I have tested a number of dependency parsing tools but only two could be evaluated: UDPipe and the perceptron-based tagger.
+Results showed that the UDPipe tagger produced the most accurate performance of all the programs compared.
+It can alos be concluded that NLTK does not produce an output that can be used for comparing with the evaluation script.
+Furthermore, even if CoreNLP produce a CoNLL-U file there are issues with respect to Unicode formmating.
+Despite this, I suggest the use of CoreNLP for future assignments.

 #### 3. Improve perceptron tagger